cyclosproject/cyclos4-ui/README.md

 The required Cyclos version depends on the frontend version:

-- Frontend 1.1 required Cyclos 4.12.0 or up
+- Frontend 1.1 requires Cyclos 4.12.0 or up
-- Frontend 1.0 required Cyclos 4.11.2 or up
+- Frontend 1.0 requires Cyclos 4.11.2 or up

 ## Getting and preparing the code